surya-narayanan/surya-narayanan.github.io/art.md

 25. Pablo Neruda- Great film
 26. Dr. Strangelove- watched it on a plane, dunno if it was edited from its original.
 Thought it ran a bit short.
 27. Anthropocene
+28. Washington (2006 I think)- Not one I enjoyed very much

 Books